 Entitlement and recapture payments will continue as scheduled.
 Out-of-state tuition collection remains due on April 15 unless otherwise instructed.
 COMPS payments will continue as normal unless otherwise instructed.

-The modification to the rules allows for the reimbursement of transportation services related to student needs.
+Current rules allow for the reimbursement of transportation services related to student needs.
 These needs include, but are not limited to, delivering meals or instructional materials during an emergency situation.
-The emergency rules have been approved by Governor Gordon and shared with district transportation directors on March 24, 2020.

 For information on student attendance impacts on student funding, or school closure, contact Leslie Zimmerschied, School Foundation Program Supervisor, at 307-777-6000 or firstname.lastname@example.org.

 All WDE data collections remain on schedule.
 However, the Post-Secondary Readiness Indicator Review window has been delayed until May 4-15.
 Any changes will be updated here.

 - FERPA & Virtual Learning During COVID-19 webinar recording and slide deck